 As companies outsource more of their business to third party providers, their risk profile grows.
 Three of the largest and most infamous data breaches ever – Target, US Office of Personnel Management (OPM) and DoorDash – began via third parties.

 Modern organizations are reliant on third party vendors.
 Supply chains, partner networks and contractors are important elements of a thriving business.
 But as third-party access becomes more prolific, it’s increasingly difficult to control vendor access to sensitive information.

-Fortunately, many organizations are now aware of the third party IT security problem.
-A survey that Gurucul conducted at Black Hat USA 2019 revealed that 74% of companies are taking steps to mitigate the third party security.
+Fortunately, many organizations are now aware of the third party data breach problem.
+A survey that Gurucul conducted at Black Hat USA 2019 revealed that 74% of companies are taking steps to mitigate third party data breaches.